Rivka-6697Original.jpg

 I began my career as a journalist in New York City.

-In 1998, after graduating from Barnard College, I became a staff reporter at the Forward newspaper.
+In 1998, after graduating from Barnard College, I became a staff writer at the Forward newspaper.
 I went on to freelance for national publications, including Elle, New York Magazine, and ARTnews, where I was a regular contributor.